Sometimes we have columns where null values are allowed. In such cases, SQL IS NULL is a very useful operator.

 Let’s consider the following Supplier table for example purpose.

-Scenario: Get the name of product where supplier name is not available.
+Scenario: Get the name of the product where supplier name is not available.

 SELECT ProductName FROM Supplier WHERE SupplierName IS NULL;